Rrrinav/Balls/README.md

 - Colorful particle effects add visual flair to the gameplay.
 - Responsive design - the game adjusts to the size of the browser window.
 ---
-### This game is totally not final and will be updated timely
+### This game is totally not final and will be updated timely.
+However it is feature complete.